- What are proteins?

 - A source for energy in the body.

 All foods made from meat, poultry, seafood, pulses(lentils, beans and peas), eggs, soy, nuts and seeds are considered part of the protein foods group.

-But we can reach very good quality proteins from a plant-based diet by eating different types of food combined- Pulses with whole grains, for example, brown rice with lentils, hummus with whole grain pita bread.
+Plant-based foods (pulses, grains, nuts, and seeds) are great sources for proteins but often lack one or more essential amino acid.
+We can reach very good quality proteins from a plant-based diet by eating different types of food combinations for example- Pulses with whole grains, for example, brown rice with lentils, hummus with whole grain pita bread.

 Pulses are unique, they have distinct health benefits, the pulses are low in fat and very high in protein and fibre.